stuntkit/stunt_gp_tools/readme.md

 # Config files
 Binary config files are described in okteta structures directory, text ones are self-explanatory

+* music volume is always set to 100 on save, other volumes just gets copied from config.cfg file
+* place for path is 200 bytes long, it's ASCII string (unicode might work, probably not made with that in mind) terminated by "\0".

 # Various

 * wads/fonts.wad: graphics24/fonts/index.txt - uses ISO-8859-1 encoding
+* in StuntGP_D3D.exe all radeon grapics card have blocked best quality settings, including newest ones.
+* Resolution is limited to 2560x2560 in binary and ddraw.dll.
+Editing binary and using another dll should allow to override this limit.